All Episodes

 Folks, I'm thinking, and I haven't finalized details.

-We've been working on the operational plans all morning here at the EIB network, but it may be time to uh implement a phase two of Operation Chaos.
+We've been working on the operational plans all morning here at the EIB network.

-And this this what he wrote.
+And this is what he wrote.

 The Democrat National Committee's Terry McAuliffe mindset ruined the campaigns of Al Gore, John Kerry, and Senator Clinton.

-Donald Sutherland believes that Terry McAuliffe and his operatives have infiltrated the Obama campaign for the express purpose of sabotaging it.
+So Donald Sutherland believed, this goes on, I'll finish in a minute, Donald Sutherland believes that Terry McAuliffe and his operatives have infiltrated the Obama campaign for the express purpose of sabotaging it.

 His heart and soul is being gutted, Obama's, and ours with it.